-Antoni Cimolino is Artistic Director of the Stratford Festival and director of the 2013 productions of The Merchant of Venice and Mary Stuart.
+Antoni Cimolino is Artistic Director of the Stratford Festival and director of the 2014 productions of King Lear and The Beaux’ Stratagem.

-A champion of the arts and culture, Mr. Cimolino serves as the National Chair of Culture Days, a nation-wide celebration of arts and culture in Canada.
+A champion of the arts and culture, Mr. Cimolino also serves as the National Chair of Culture Days, a nationwide celebration of arts and culture in Canada.
 He has also initiated collaborations with several prestigious theatre companies, including Montreal’s Théâtre du Nouveau Monde, Ottawa’s National Arts Centre, New York’s Lincoln Center and City Center, and the Chicago Shakespeare Theater.
 Examples include the Festival’s 2006 production of Molière’s Don Juan, a co-production with Théâtre du Nouveau Monde that was presented in both French and English during its Stratford season and later transferred to Montreal, and 2004’s King Lear, which later transferred to New York, where it garnered two Tony nominations.

 Mr. Cimolino is passionate about enriching the lives of others through the education and practice of the arts.
 His dedication to this cause led him to spearhead the Festival’s involvement in a joint project with CUSO, Canada’s international volunteer co-operation agency, to establish a performing arts and educational centre in the city of Suchitoto, El Salvador.

 Now in his 27th season at the Festival, Mr. Cimolino is a respected artist and an influential leader in the global theatrical community.